cdk8s-team/cdk8s-core/docs/java.md

 The expression to use.

-Must be in a format that EventBridge will recognize
+Must be in a format of 'value unit'

 ---